Beat The Bloat

 If a test comes back with several food sensitivities, then a patient may be experiencing some hyperpermeability of the gut causing them to be at risk for more food sensitivities.
 We then use a combination of an elimination diet along with gut healing support in order to address food sensitivities.
 Sometimes, these can resolve over time with a healthier gut lining and may not be a true food sensitivity lifelong.

 Bottom line, if you can’t beat the bloat then consulting a medical professional can help.
-Come see us at Spark Health today – whether it’s hormones, gut dysfunction, or food sensitivities causing your bloat, we will work with you to rid yourself of its discomforts once and for all!
+Come see us at Spark Health integrative health clinic today – whether it’s hormones, gut dysfunction, or food sensitivities causing your bloat, we will work with you to rid yourself of its discomforts once and for all!